 Laura ZuckerSenior Associate, Los Angeles

-During her tenure at the LA County Arts Commission, now a department based on her recommendation, she managed the civic art policy for the county and directed the funding for more than 400 arts organizations, so has an encyclopedic knowledge of the region’s arts organizations and artists.
-Major accomplishments during her tenure include implementing the regional initiative to restore arts education to 81 public school districts; completing a strategic plan for Cultural Equity and Inclusion that resulted in actionable recommendations; heading the California Cultural Tourism Initiative and shaping the regional cultural calendar on DiscoverLA.com; leading the revitalization of the Ford Theatres; and creating the largest paid internship program in the arts in the country for undergraduates in conjunction with the Getty Trust.
-In her capacity as executive producer of the Emmy® Award winning Holiday Celebration, the Ford Theatres and the county’s free concerts program, she worked extensively with diverse grassroots arts organizations throughout the region.
+Other major accomplishments during her tenure at the L.A.
+County Arts Commission include implementing the regional initiative to restore arts education to 81 public school districts; completing a strategic plan for cultural equity and inclusion that resulted in actionable recommendations; heading the California Cultural Tourism Initiative and shaping the regional cultural calendar on DiscoverLA.com; leading the $80 million revitalization of the Ford Theatres; and creating the nation’s largest undergraduate paid internship program in the arts, in conjunction with the Getty Trust.
+In her capacity as executive producer of the Emmy Award winning Holiday Celebration, the Ford Theatres, and the county’s free concerts program, she worked extensively with diverse grassroots arts organizations throughout the region.